 Historically the physiotherapist has reigned ‘top dog’ in the management hierarchy of the injured athlete, and for that matter any individual that has needed exercise as a method to ameliorate illness, disease or to improve physical function.
 Physiotherapy as a profession has been in existence for well over 100 years since its humble beginnings at the outbreak of world war one (1).
 This is in stark contrast to the strength and conditioning profession which only in the past 20 years has seen significant strides forwards in regard to its professional standing within professional sport and with the general public.

 Historically, exercise prescription has been the preserve of the physiotherapy profession as a default.
 However, this precedent has not kept pace with the professional developments in S&C, exercise science and S&C research.
-I would argue that the physiotherapy profession has for too long rested on its laurels and paternalism with the medical profession, and it has fallen out of step with the emerging S&C profession in regard to professionalism.
+I would argue that the physiotherapy profession has fallen out of step with the emerging S&C profession in some regards.
 This is evident in the wanton clamour for short weekend style courses in S&C training by sectors of the physiotherapy profession to fill a gap in knowledge and expertise.

 The physiotherapist wanting to use exercise as a primary mode of intervention and its associated sub specialities; for example in skill acquisition, programming, biomechanics, physiology, exercise techniques, and applied research methods cannot “hope” to acquire this level of expertise without a protracted commitment to continued professional development.
 A common argument I hear from the profession is that the ‘grounding’ in basic clinical sciences allows practitioners to circumvent the need for extensive training.
 This would be true if our undergraduate training prepared fledging physiotherapists with a basic grounding in exercise prescription and training science.
 However, we know that in the vast majority of cases(2),(3),(4) this is not so!